darenmalfait/nerdfish.be/README.md

 Nerdfish is an Alias for my Freelance business.

 This repository contains the code for nerdfish.be.
-The website is built using the app-directory approach for NextJS, tailwindcss for styling and tinacms as a CMS.
+The website is built using the app-directory approach for Next.js, tailwindcss for styling and tinacms as a CMS.
 It's structured as a mono-repo using turbo.

-It uses the app-directory structure for NextJS.
+It uses the app-directory structure for Next.js.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->